-1 The cantons shall permit advance voting on a minimum of two of the four days immediately prior to the polling day.

-2 For the purpose of advance voting, cantonal law must provide for all or certain polling stations to be open for a specific time or that persons eligible to vote may hand over their ballot paper in a sealed envelope at a public office.

-3 Where cantons provide for an extended form of advance voting, this also applies in federal votes and elections.

-4 The cantons shall enact the required provisions relating to the counting of all the votes cast, the preservation of voting secrecy and the prevention of abuses.
+- The cantons shall permit advance voting on at least two of the four days immediately prior to the polling day. - For the purpose of advance voting, cantonal law must provide for all or certain polling stations to be open for a specific time or that persons eligible to vote may hand over their ballot paper in a sealed envelope at a public office. - Where cantons provide for an extended form of advance voting, this also applies in federal votes and elections - The cantons shall enact the required provisions relating to the counting of all the votes cast, the preservation of voting secrecy and the prevention of abuses.